Register Login

 • Furniture or accessories cannot be bought with rehab funds.

-Role Of The 203K Consultant
+Role Of The FHA 203K Consultant

-Home buyers using the full 203k loan must work closely with a HUD accepted 203k consultant.
+Homebuyers using the full 203k loan must work closely with a HUD accepted 203k consultant.

 An initial site visit will be planned so the consultant can get a scope of the work you would like to complete on your home and the feasibility of the project.
 If he agrees the work is feasible you enter a contract with the consultant.
 And, as mention earlier there is a fee paid to the consultant based on the size of the project.